Unpacking the Racial Disparities in Breastfeeding

 Fortunately, through the dedication of many public and private agencies, the Black breastfeeding gap is shrinking.
 From 2000 to 2008, breastfeeding among Black parents increased from 47% to 59% and nursing for at least six months in that population has more than doubled (increasing from 17% to 35%).

 That is great news for babies.
-However, we still have long way to go.
-We need to continue increasing the support Black moms get in the hospital, the doctor’s office, the workplace, and the community until we totally close the breastfeeding gap for Black mothers.
+However, our society still has a long way to go.
+Black parents need continued support in hospitals, doctor’s offices, workplaces, and from the community to totally close the breastfeeding gap.

-- Where Black Breastfeeding Moms Can Get Help
+- Where Black Breastfeeding Parents Can Get Help

 - How Families Benefit From White Privilege